-Your high school student has his sights set on college.
+Your high school student has their sights set on college.
 You and your student are focused on finding just the right school, getting accepted, and figuring out how to make it all financially possible.
-But are you assuming that your student is prepared to succeed in college once he gets there?
+But are you assuming that your student is prepared to succeed in college once they get there?
 Getting into college only opens the door.
-How will your student do once he gets to college?
+How will your student do once they get to college?

 College readiness is a complex characteristic and is not easily defined.
 Simplistically, it refers to being prepared to succeed in college.
 More intricately, however, readiness includes not only academic mastery of key content and academic behaviors, but also key cognitive strategies and skills.
-In this post, we’ll look at some important things that you and your student can do to increase his academic readiness for college level work.
-In our next post, we’ll look at some of the ”softer” skills that will help your student be prepared.
+There are some important things that you and your student can do to increase academic readiness for college level work.
+In our next article, we’ll look at some of the ”softer” skills that will help your student be prepared.

 One of the mistakes that many students, and their parents, make is to assume that graduation from high school equates to being ready to do college level work.
 Some sources have suggested that as many as one third of entering college students require remedial or developmental classes before undertaking college material.
 The National Curriculum Survey conducted by ACT in 2009 asked both high school and college instructors the question, ”How well prepared are high school students for college level work?”
 Of those high school teachers responding, 91% estimated that high school students are well prepared, while only 26% of college instructors thought that high school students are well prepared.
 Clearly a gap exists and it hasn’t changed much in the ten years since this survey was done.

 Helping your student get ready

 So if high school graduation alone may not prepare your student for success, what can you, as a parent, do to help increase your student’s readiness?
 Certainly, high schools need to do their part, but you can also help.
 Consider some of the following suggestions: